Nutrition and healthy eating is a multi-layered approach to wellness.

 There’s a lot of nutrition and healthy eating information you can easily find online or from reading this article.

-Still, it’s not always easy to figure out to how to apply your knowledge of nutrition and healthy eating to your daily life.
+Still, it’s not always easy to figure out how to apply your knowledge of nutrition and healthy eating to your daily life.

 Such courses may be available locally within your community or at your local hospital.